 We recommend that you refrigerate this dressing at least 2 hours prior to serving it, but four hours is good and overnight is even better.

 This dressing is so easy to make.
 You can make it in 10 minutes without a blender!

 - First, we add lemon, mustard, Worcestershire, minced garlic, and vinegar in a large mixing bowl.
 Whisk until well blended.

 - Then add in the mayonnaise (you can buy egg-free mayo if desired) and whisk until blended.

 - Next, slowly add in the olive oil while whisking.

 - Finally, fold in the parmesan cheese.

-- Refrigerate the dressing for 2 hours.
+- Refrigerate the dressing for at least 2 hours before serving.